 The evidence for this finding of fact is contained in the Company's Application and the testimony of Company witnesses Moore, Hubbard, and Stephens.

-Witnesses Moore and Hubbard testified that, because Commission Rule R8-69(a) provides that the rate period for DSM/EE cost recovery is the same as the calendar year rate period for the fuel factor rider established under Rule R8-55, in previous years the Company has proposed Rider C rates be effective for a calendar year rate period.
-Based on discussions with the Public Staff following the conclusion of the Company's 2017 rider proceedings, DENC proposed updated Riders C and CE be effective for a February 1, 2019 through January 31, 2020 rate period, and proposed the same adjustment in its cost recovery rider applications filed pursuant to Rules R8-55 and R8-67.
-The witnesses explained that the Company was requesting this adjustment in order to extend the time for the Commission to issue orders in the Company's three annual rider proceedings and to allow the Company additional time to finalize rates and customer notices, and to allow reasonable time for Public Staff review, prior to the effective date of the updated annual riders.
+Witnesses Moore and Hubbard testified that, because Commission Rule R8-69(a) provides that the rate period for DSM/EE cost recovery is the same as the period during which the rider established under Rule R8-55, the fuel factor, is in effect, in previous years the Company has proposed Rider C rates to be effective for a calendar year rate period.
+This was consistent with the rate period previously used for fuel factor riders under Rule R8-55.
+Based on discussions with the Public Staff following the conclusion of the Company's 2017 rider proceedings, DENC is proposing for updated Riders C and CE to be effective for a February 1, 2019 through January 31, 2020 rate period, and is proposing the same adjustment in its cost recovery rider applications filed pursuant to Rules R8-55 and R8-67.
+The witnesses explained that the Company is requesting this adjustment in order to extend the time for the Commission to issue orders in the Company's three annual rider proceedings and to allow the Company additional time to finalize rates and customer notices, and allow reasonable time for Public Staff review, prior to the updated annual riders' effective date.
 The witnesses stated that the Company intends to continue to use a February 1 through January 31 rate period in future rider cases.

-Company witness Stephens testified that in order to effectuate the transition to a February 1 through January 31 rate period, the Company proposed to maintain Rider C as approved by the Commission in the Company's previous DSM/EE cost recovery proceeding, and to reduce Rider CE for all classes to zero during the January 1 through January 31, 2019 period.
+Company witness Stephens testified that in order to effectuate the transition to a February 1 through January 31 rate period, the Company is proposing to maintain Rider C as approved by the Commission in the Company's previous DSM/EE cost recovery proceeding, and to reduce Rider CE for all classes to zero during the January 1 through January 31, 2019 period.

-The Public Staff's witnesses did not object to the Company's proposal to adjust the rate period for its DSM/EE cost recovery rider.1
+The Public Staff's witnesses did not object to the Company's proposal to adjust the rate period for its DSM/EE cost recovery rider.